ScenicFramework/scenic_driver_local/README.md

 There are quite a few new options as well.
 It uses `NimbleOptions` to confirm them, so look at the `Scenic.Driver.Local` module for details.

-## Targets
+## Targets (Nerves)

-This driver figures out what underlying graphics technology to use depending on what your MIX_TARGET is set to.
+This driver figures out what underlying graphics technology to use depending on what your `MIX_TARGET` environment variable is set to.

 For example, for apps running on a Mac/PC/Linux, it is usually set to `host`, which causes the driver to use `cairo-gtk` as the underlying tech.